 Share the road.
 It’s common refrain among bicyclists.
 Unfortunately most drivers, especially in large metro areas like San Francisco, don’t heed this edict.

-If you’re hit by a driver or otherwise involved in an accident while riding your biked, are you entitled for damages?
+If you’re hit by a driver or otherwise involved in an accident while riding your bike, are you entitled for damages?
 And if so, under what circumstances can you sue the negligent motorist for personal injury or property damage?